eli4224/CodeBERT/GraphCodeBERT/README.md

 pip install --upgrade pip
 pip install -r ../requirements.txt
 ```
-If you plan to use any of the positional encodings you experiment with, you may want to install the gpu version of dgl.
+If you plan to use any of the positional encodings I experimented with, you may want to install the gpu version of dgl.

 [Install dgl](https://www.dgl.ai/pages/start.html)